 Some important applications of antibodies in medicine and biomedical research are discussed below:

 - Antibodies are highly useful in medical diagnostics.
-Many biochemical assays enable detection of specific antibodies for diagnosis of diseases.
+Many biochemical assays enable the detection of specific antibodies for the diagnosis of diseases.

 - Most immunodiagnostic techniques such as ELISA use multiple antibodies to detect specific antigens capable of causing infectious diseases

 - In clinical immunology, levels of different classes of immunoglobulins are helpful in analyzing a patient’s antibody profile.